leonardopangaio/git4nondev/README.md

 After the commit, lets sync/push the commit to remote repository.

-![Syncing the commit to remote repository.](./Attachments/6-source_control_sync.png) *The commit that will be synced and the branch that will recieve the commit.*
+![Syncing the commit to remote repository.](./Attachments/6-source_control_sync.png) *The commit that will be synced and the branch that will receive the commit.*

 Now it's possible to see the git history log using an external vscode extension called Git Graph.
 It's highly recommended to install this extension on vscode to simplify the job of see the git history.